RENDING THE VEIL

 * Mt.
 9.2, “Jesus seeing their faith.”

-For those who walk in the Way, the faith lesson becomes most important and often overlooked by those trying to assume knowledge: belief-faith forms the beginning, the first rung in the greater enlightenment into God, and the primary reason the conversion into Christ will always remain faith-based.
+For those who walk in the Way, the faith lesson becomes most important yet often overlooked: belief-faith forms the beginning, the first rung in the greater enlightenment into God, and the primary reason the conversion into Christ will always remain faith-based.
 Since a person knows very little and yet seeks to change his life, faith must come first, welled up from the spirit to make the complete connection.
 The disciples and Martha and Mary began with faith in only what the eyes can see, but when these scriptures conclude, they end by understanding in a very different manner.

 Now comes the third stumbling block.
 First, the disciples did not want him to return to Bethany; second, the recriminations leveled at Jesus that he did not come soon enough.
 Now, those who doubt, the Jews, will be next (Jn.
 11.36-37): And some of them said, “Could not this man, who opened the eyes of the blind, also have kept this man from dying?”
 The phrase “the Jews” refers to those who stand with the Pharisaic believers.* Those Jews interested in the doings of Jesus would show up almost everywhere he went.